 The top-level function can contain multiple sub-functions.
 There can be only a single top-level function for synthesis.
 To synthesize multiple functions, group them into a single top-level function.

 To synthesize function hier_func:

-- 1. Add the file shown in Example 3-4 to a Vivado HLS project as a design file. - 2.
+- 1. Add the file shown the example above to a Vivado HLS project as a design file. - 2.
 Specify the top-level function as hier_func.

 After synthesis: